stonetre/LPGNN/README.md

 - networkx>=2.6.3

 ## Data Preparation
-Our traffic flow dataset has been placed in the dataset folder of the code.
+The traffic flow dataset has been placed in the dataset folder of the code.
 You need to unzip the dataset to this folder first.
 METR-LA and PEMS-BAY source and original paper of [DCRNN](https://github.com/liyaguang/DCRNN).
 PEMSD4 and PEMSD8 come from the paper [ASTGCN](https://github.com/Davidham3/ASTGCN)